 I was ready on Day 4 to accompany the staff and gather the horses.
 Gravy had been kept in the corral with Emily and Laura’s horses the night before for that express purpose.
 We got our horses ready under the corral light, trying to keep the noise to a minimum given the earlier hours.
 Indeed, no one else besides us were awake at 6 am, and it felt surreal to be saddling the horses in the dark.
 The main herd was held in the valley nearby, and we led our horses in that direction.
 We quickly found them and started gathering them toward the ranch.

-There is always one or two cows that would give us more troubles.
-Moving away from the group, stopping longer to snap a few more grass, or simply refusing to get along.
-Thankfully, the horses knew their jobs, and we could take in the fabulous Montana scenery while listening to the cows’ mooing, the singing of the birds, feeling the sun on our skin, and the wind in our hair.
+There are always one or two cows that would give us more trouble.
+Moving away from the group, stopping longer to snap a few more pieces of grass, or simply refusing to get along.
+Thankfully, the horses knew their jobs, and we could take in the fabulous Montana scenery while listening to the cows’ mooing, the birds singing, the sun on our skin, and the wind in our hair.
 It was paradise!

 Day 5: Sunrise and River Ride

 Early birds get the worms, or in our case, first cowboys and girls up get the sunrise!
 We woke up around 4.30 am, getting ready in the dark night.
-Riding our horses in the dark is a thrilling experience as we moved barely aware through the dark, just the hooves of the horses breaking the silence.
+Riding our horses in the dark was a thrilling experience as we moved, barely aware through the dark, just the horses’ hooves breaking the silence.

 As we reached the top of the hill, we stood there in awe, watching the sun’s red rays warming up the sky.
 The horses were grazing nearby, and the peaceful moments were truly memorable.
-And the views we were soaking in confirmed our choice of staying in a ranch in Montana.
-The most enjoyable blend of meadows and mountains, shaping the landscape for our eyes.
+And the views we were soaking in confirmed our choice of staying on a ranch in Montana.
+The most enjoyable blend of meadows and mountains shaping the landscape for our eyes…

 After such an early ride, we left late in the morning for a leisurely ride that took us along the small canyons surrounding a gushing river.
 Though it was late summer, the water was still plentiful and running strong.
 We chilled for a while there, enjoying the time by the sound of the nearby Sweet Grass creek.